sidalope/dev-didactic/README.md

 - A place to gather and reference interesting resources for ourselves and one another.

-- A fantastic place to start engaging with GitHub and get your piscine flavored hyper-intimacy fix.
+- A fantastic place to start engaging with GitHub and get your peer-to-peer flavored hyper-intimacy fix.

 - A place to collaborate in curating those resources.

+- A place to track my (/our?) progress in learning c and the robot testing framework.

 - A perfect place for anyone looking to make their first contribution to a public repository.

 - A place to share your favorite tutorials, repos, code snippets, project ideas, datasets, etc. on a new topic!

 - A place that needs a new name.

-- A place to track my (/our?) progress in learning the robot framework.

 <br>